 If your family immigrated to America through New York, this is the first thing they saw after passing the Statue of Liberty in the Harbor.
 People got off the boat and got an apartment on the first block.
 As they figured things out, they moved inland and uptown.

 Downtown’s iconic neighborhoods include the Financial District and World Trade Center, Chinatown and Little Italy, Tribeca and SoHo, the Lower East Side and Greenwich Village.

 Because it’s the old city, this is one of the most charming sections of Manhattan.
 Bohemian New Yorkers like to joke that “I get a nosebleed when I go above 14th St.”

-“Midtown, Manhattan” is 14th St to 59th St, just below Central Park.
+On maps “Midtown, Manhattan” is 14th St to 59th St just below Central Park.

 When New Yorker’s say “Midtown,” we generally mean the business district of skyscrapers along the Manhattan’s spine from 42nd to 59th St (between Eighth Avenue & Fifth Avenue).
 It includes the Times Square Theater District.

 In Midtown, you can get a sense of where you are by looking up and orienting yourself to either the Empire State Building in Midtown, or the World Trade Center Downtown.
 When we lost the World Trade Center in 2001, we felt disoriented like a cat whose whiskers are cut off.